 MONDAY-WEDNESDAY-FRIDAY 55-MINUTE CLASSES

-A faculty member who only plans to meet her/his class three times a week for 55 minutes has a couple of options:
+A faculty member who only plans to hold their class three times a week for 55 minutes has a couple of options:

 –As indicated above, to schedule the class in a MWF 80 minute slot but only use 55 minutes of the 80 minutes available.

 –Or, more efficiently, to schedule the class on MWF from 11:00-11:55 or MWF from 12:05-1:00.

 CLASSES THAT MEET MORE THAN THREE TIMES A WEEK